mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 those who have served long and well, and are thought of as almost-kin.

-**Rankholder:** The K’kree actually holds this rank.
+**Rankholder:** The K'kree actually holds this rank.

-When a K’kree achieves a new social level, he begins at servant-of-rankholder.
+When a K'kree achieves a new social level, he begins at servant-of-rankholder.
 Each term he may make a Patriarchy check at the difficulty level indicated on the SOC Rank table to be elevated one degree.
-Note that increases in SOC are rare for K’kree, so elevation within the Traveller’s starting social class is normally the only advancement possible.
-If a K’kree does rise in social class, he begins again at servant-of-rankholder level but gains DM+1 on Patriarchy checks for advancement if he was a kinsman, or DM+2 if he was a rankholder.
+Note that increases in SOC are rare for K'kree, so elevation within the Traveller's starting social class is normally the only advancement possible.
+If a K'kree does rise in social class, he begins again at servant-of-rankholder level but gains DM+1 on Patriarchy checks for advancement if he was a kinsman, or DM+2 if he was a rankholder.

 The exception is the lowest end of the nobility spectrum;
 patriarch of a small family.
-A K’kree holding this rank is automatically the head of his household and therefore the rankholder.
-At all other levels, the assumption is that the rankholder is the head of the big family of which the K’kree’s small family is part.
+A K'kree holding this rank is automatically the head of his household and therefore the rankholder.
+At all other levels, the assumption is that the rankholder is the head of the big family of which the K'kree's small family is part.
 Thus a servant- to-rankholder in a Merchant caste big-family heads one of the lowest-status small-families within the group and can aspire to being elevated to kin-to-rankholder